sakthiram17/sakthiram17/README.md

  Hi, I’m Sakthi Ram currently in my second of Electrical Engineering at VIT chennai.
- I am interest in web development and embedded systems.
+ I am in interested in web development and electronics

  <br/>
 Projects